israelluis/Exoskeletons_ExperimentGuidedCalibration/README.md

 - Experiment-guided calibration of muscle fiber lengths and passive forces
 - Springs vs. motors: Optimal assistance to support walking across speeds
 <br>
 This is a work in collaboration with VU Amsterdam.
-The MatLab scripts are derived from the muscle redundancy solver from KULeuvenNeuromechanics.
+The MatLab scripts are a modified version of the muscle redundancy solver from KULeuvenNeuromechanics.
 <br>

 ## Installation instructions